 Wind: North easterly winds prevailed in the sea area and around the island last week.

-Temperatures: The temperature anomalies were below normal for some parts of the Eastern, North Central, and Western provinces, driven by the warm SST's.
+Temperatures: The temperature anomalies were below normal for the North Central Province and some parts of the Northern, Eastern, and North Western provinces, driven by the warm SST's.

 Predictions